After the Takedown: Excavating Abuse Infrastructure with DNS Sinkholes

 Turla’s Pelmeni Wrapper: How Weak Crypto Exposed Kazuar’s Payload

-Turla’s Pelmeni Wrapper reveals how flawed cryptographic choices in malware design can create tracking opportunities.
-This post dissects how a weak and predictable pseudorandom generator exposed Kazuar’s payload and what this means for threat intelligence.
+Turla’s Pelmeni wrapper illustrates how flawed cryptographic design in malware can expose payloads.
+This post dissects how a weak pseudorandom generator enabled Kazuar payload recovery and what this means for threat intelligence.

 Scanning Beyond the Patch: A Public-Interest Hunt for Hidden Shells

 Even after patching, many edge devices remain compromised.
-This post explores how to ethically scan for backdoors left behind.
+This post examines how ethical scanning can uncover persistent backdoors left behind.

 Ready, Retain, Fire?
 The Quiet Fallout of U.S. Offensive Cyber Policy

-When one nation hoards weapons, others feel compelled to follow.
-The U.S. posture on zero-day retention risks global insecurity through a dynamic we've seen before.
+When one nation hoards cyber capabilities, others feel compelled to follow.
+This post examines how U.S. zero-day retention policy risks triggering an arms-race dynamic that weakens global security.

 What You Hide Will Hurt You: The Streisand Effect of Zero-Day Vulnerabilities